What is Corporate Strategy?

 Growth strategies are strategies designed to grow a business in a given way.
 Growth strategies might include entering new markets, increasing or diversifying existing ones, or using forward or backward integration to take advantage of economies of scale.

-Retrenchment strategies are a response to unprofitable or damaging elements of a business or organisation.
+Retrenchment strategies are a response to unprofitable or damaging elements of a business or organization.
 These might include the elimination or sale of unprofitable assets or product lines.

-There are a number of different models which can be applied to the strategic planning process, each with their own merits.
+There are a number of different models that can be applied to the strategic planning process, each with their own merits.